oarepo/vue-query-synchronizer/README.md

 # @oarepo/vue-query-synchronizer

-Vue 3 implementation, work in progress ...
+This is Vue 3 implementation, for vue2 look at the [vue-2](https://github.com/oarepo/vue-query-synchronizer/tree/vue3) branch

 In browser applications, address bar should be the most important source of truth.
 When user performs data filtering, sorting, pagination, the url should